Verlander gets win despite ejection as Astros down Rays 15-1

-HOUSTON (AP) — Rookie Yordan Alvarez homered twice as Houston jumped on former teammate Charlie Morton to build a big lead before Justin Verlander was ejected in the sixth inning of a scoreless outing and the Astros cruised to a 15-1 win over the Tampa Bay Rays on Tuesday night.
+Rookie Yordan Alvarez homered twice as Houston jumped on Morton to build a big lead before Verlander was ejected in the sixth inning of the Astros’ 15-1 win.

+“It was the last thing I expected with Charlie on the mound,” Verlander said.
+“But it was a pleasant surprise.
+At that point I was just trying to get as deep as I could in the ballgame.
+Unfortunately that didn’t happen.”

 The Astros honored Morton (13-6) with a pregame video recounting the highlights of his two-year stint with the team.
 Morton, who won Game 7 of the AL Championship Series and Game 7 of the World Series in 2017 to help Houston to its first title, tipped his cap after receiving a standing ovation following the tribute.